ryanvo-ie/ryan-vo-industrial-engineering-portfolio/defect-analysis-case-study.md

 <br>

 ## 1. Define & Measure (DMAIC Framework)
 In high-volume manufacturing environments, minimizing defect rates and repair costs is essential for improving product quality and reducing waste.
-This project analyzes manufacturing defect data using SQL, Python, and Excel to identify defect trends and support process improvement decisions.
+This project analyzes manufacturing defect data using SQL, Python, and Google Sheets to identify defect trends and support process improvement decisions.

 ### Project Objectives & Scope:
 * **Analyzed 5,000+ defect logs using SQL/Python to map severity and frequency patterns.**
-* **Isolated top 2 defects causing 80% of variation using Excel Pareto and Pivot Tables.**
+* **Isolated top 2 defects causing 80% of variation using Google Sheet Pareto and Pivot Tables.**
 * **Used Python to analyze manufacturing defect data and create visualizations.**

 ## 2. Data Engineering & Relational SQL Aggregations